hololinked-dev/vps-kubernetes-cluster/README.md

-# Custom Setup Kubernetes in a Datacentre (VPS or Bare Metal)
+# Self Managed Kubernetes in a Datacentre (VPS or Bare Metal)

 Template repository that helps to autosetup VPS(-es) or nodes with Kubernetes.
 Intended for porting the installation from one cloud provider to another and automating the whole setup while doing so.